russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Querying Multiple Tables.md

 ### Summary

-This tutorial has demonstrated that for a given pair of entities:
+This guide has demonstrated that for a given pair of entities:

 ![IMG_4312 Large.png](/img/user/Media/IMG_4312%20Large.png)